skylordafk/docs/docs/learn/staking-governance-supply.md

-The 1B TIA minted at genesis are split into five categories: Public Allocation, R&D & Ecosystem, Early Backers: Series A&B, Early Backers Seed, and Initial Core Contributors.
+The 1B TIA minted at genesis are split into five categories: Public Allocation, R&D & Ecosystem, Early Backers: Series A&B, Early
+Backers: Seed, and Initial Core Contributors.

 ### TIA distribution